-With hot summer months in the past, and cooler temperatures--or even cold snaps--dogs and their humans may not be as eager to spend lots of time outside.
+You may not be as eager to spend lots of time outside when the weather is extremely hot or cold.
 Maybe you don't want to stand in the cold rain while your dog sniffs everywhere.
 Or perhaps your reluctant canine refuses to go out in the wet, crosses his legs (in a figurative way) to postpone the inevitable and then find a spot under your piano to relieve himself.

 How Often Does My Adult Dog Need Bathroom Breaks?

-Your Toy-size dogs also have baby-size bladders and limited capacity to "hold it" no matter his best intentions.
+Your toy-size dogs also have baby-size bladders and limited capacity to "hold it" no matter their best intentions.
 It can vary a bit between breeds with large and giant breeds having a bit more "storage" capacity.
-Old dogs like my Magic, and sick dogs also need more frequent breaks, which may include potty breaks in the middle of the night.
+Old dogs and sick dogs also need more frequent breaks, which may include potty breaks in the middle of the night.

 Dogs usually defecate once or twice a day, usually within a short time after a meal.
 That's helpful when you meal feed, because you can predict when he needs an outing.
-That's why it's a good idea to allow dogs outside to relieve themselves after each meal, and at least three to five times daily.
-Dogs should not be forced to wait longer than about eight hours, before having a bathroom break.
+A dog bathroom schedule should include letting dogs outside to relieve themselves after each meal, and at least three to five times daily.
+Dogs should not be forced to wait longer than about eight hours before having a bathroom break.

 When You Can't Take Him Out

-I'm a big fan of going with your dog when he needs to relieve himself.
-Besides the walk and interaction being good for you both, this also allows you to monitor his output.
-Bathroom deposits offer early warnings to health conditions, so it's not recommended to just turn him out to "go" on the back forty acres.
+It’s always a good idea to go with your dog when he needs to relieve himself.
+This also allows you to monitor his output.
+Bathroom deposits offer early warnings to health conditions, so it's not recommended to just turn him out to "go" without occasional supervision.

 That said, there are circumstances when you can't be there to let your dog in and out.
 Perhaps you work longer than eight hours away from home, or maybe your old dog needs more frequent breaks.
-In these cases, look into pet door and fencing options.
-A number of types are available that safely confine dogs when outside, and offer easy and safe access in and out to specific pets.
+In these cases, pet doors and fencing options can give your pet additional freedom when you aren’t able to supervise him.